Fundaciongrupoal/copyrightly.io/README.md

 ## Library / EthPM

-The project imports the following Libraries and Contracts from ZeppelinOs and OpenZeppelin.
+The project imports the following Libraries and Contracts from the corresponding ZeppelinOs and OpenZeppelin NPM packages.
-In both cases, they where imported as Node packages using NPM because the versions available trough EthPM are outdated.

 Imported from ZeppelinOS:
  - *AdminUpgradeabilityProxy*: the proxy contract to implement upgradeability.